Cold Water Army (temperance organization): Accoutrements

 Youthful soldiers paraded in their white and blue uniforms, waving their inscribed banners, and singing temperance songs.
 A Cold Water Army uniform button from Springfield, Massachusetts, of 1843, was characterized as solid, flat, gilt, 14.
-On the polished surface, an eagle, incised, head to left, was positioned above an oval upon into which were cut the words "Cold Water Army", a word to a line.
+On the polished surface, an eagle, incised, head to left, was positioned above an oval upon into which were cut the words "Cold Water Army," a word to a line.
 There was an ornamental border to lower half of oval.

-The badge of the armies was a satin ribbon, on which was the picture of a fountain, and also a procession of the army marching to a grove, where a collation was to be served.
+The badge of the army was a satin ribbon, on which was the picture of a fountain, and also a procession of the army marching to a grove, where a collation was to be served.

-Organ
+In Print

-Aimed at children, the Cold Water Army and Youth's Picnic was a small, four page weekly periodical, of three columns, and about fourteen inches long.
-It was published at No. 9 Cornhill, by the Massachusetts Temperance Union.
-It was established probably in September 1841.
-Five numbers were issued in October 1841, by a Mr. Shepard.
-It had as a vignette a fountain, and a picture representing a procession of children marching with banners.
+Intended for children, the Cold Water Army and Youth's Picnic was a small, four page weekly periodical, of three columns, and about fourteen inches long.
+It was published at No. 9 Cornhill by the Massachusetts Temperance Union.
+It was likely established in September 1841.
+Five numbers were issued in October 1841 by a Mr. Shepard.
+It had a fountain as a vignette and a picture representing a procession of children marching with banners.
 William S. Damrell was the printer, and Nathan Crosby its editor for some period of its existence.
 About 15,000 copies were printed the first year.
 It became a monthly magazine, which was included in every Sunday school library.
 Its duration was 20 years.

 Pledge

-The following is the pledge which was taken by members of the Cold Water Army:— (Note: Cherrington cites Stearns' Temperance in All Nations.)
+The following is the pledge which was taken by members of the Cold Water Army: (Note: Cherrington cites Stearns' Temperance in All Nations.)